Jwalanth61/Inicon/README.md

-# Inicon--Initial-Reconnaissance
+# Inicon---Initial-Reconnaissance

 ## Tool Description

 **Inicon** (short for **Initial Recon**) is a command-line reconnaissance tool designed to assist security professionals and enthusiasts in performing initial reconnaissance on domains.
 Inicon automates essential tasks like subdomain enumeration, live subdomain checks, and metafile enumeration.
 The tool is built using Python3 and is suitable for penetration testers, red teamers, and cybersecurity analysts who need to gather information about their target domains efficiently.

 With Inicon, users can:
-- Identify potential subdomains of a given domain using a specified wordlist.
+- Identify potential subdomains of a given domain using subfinder.
 - Verify which of the found subdomains are live (responding).
 - Retrieve important metafiles like `robots.txt`, `security.txt`, `sitemap.xml`, `humans.txt`, and `.well-known/security.txt` from live subdomains.